The IdeaDrive up revenue with a three-part pricing plan that capitalizes on consumers’ affinity for free goods.

 You can use this research to adjust your service capacity when your company introduces a three-part pricing plan.
 In the study, over 80 percent of the consumers that moved to the three-part plan used more minutes than expected based on their history.

-Eva Ascarza is an Assistant Professor of Marketing at Columbia Business School.
-She is a marketing modeler who uses tools from statistics and economics to answer marketing questions.
-Her main research areas are customer analytics and pricing in the context of subscription businesses.
-She specializes in understanding and predicting changes in customer behavior, such as customer retention and usage.
-Another stream of her research...
+Eva Ascarza is an Associate Professor of Marketing at Columbia Business School.
+She is a marketing modeler who uses tools from statistics and economics to answer relevant marketing questions.
+Her main research areas are customer analytics and customer retention in the context of subscription businesses.
+She specializes in understanding and predicting changes in customer behavior, such as customer retention, usage, and e-mail engagement.
+She...

 Read the Research